-In the image above you can see Alla’s contribution to the 2020 Faculty Show at Emily Carr University, titled The Work of the Work.
-In one part of this exhibition, the university’s academic faculty — whose work is often more solitary and institutionally invisible relative to their professional artist peers– were invited to perform their work on public display.
+In the image above you can see Alla’s contribution to the 2020 Faculty Show The Work of the Work at Emily Carr University.
+In one area of the exhibition, the university’s academic faculty — whose work is often more solitary and institutionally invisible relative to their studio artist peers– were invited to perform their work on public display.
 Alla’s contribution was a workstation titled “The Academic Start-Up,” where she publicly worked on a grant application.
-A month after this photo was taken, the university would be shuttered due to the COVID-19 pandemic.
-Seven months after that, Alla received the grant.
+A month after this photo was taken, the university was shuttered due to the COVID-19 pandemic.
+Seven months after that, Alla received the grant for what would become the foundation of the Animate Materials Workshop.

 Below you can see documentation of her parallel pursuits beyond academic and professional spheres, which include raising a person, engaging with contemporary moving-image art, and reflecting on the transformative potential of experimental media.